Being self-employed as a Bid Writer or Proposal Manager is very different to being a permanent employee. There are many more risks, but

 Accountancy costs in preparing year-end accounts and tax returns.

 We have provided summary information below to help you understand some of the core challenges facing self-employed people.
+With so much in the balance regarding the introduction of the latest changes to off-payroll working rules (IR35) in April 2021, we strongly recommend you consult the very latest updates from the HMRC directly.

 Historically people saved National Insurance contributions by drawing out “wages” via a dividend.
 IR35 ensures contractors pay similar amounts of tax to that which you would pay if you were employed rather than being a contractor.